heche-psb/wgd/README.md

 -kr, --keepredun, flag option, whether to keep redundant multiplicons, if the flag was set, the redundant multiplicons will be kept
 ```

-## Tutorial
+## Usage

-Here we provided an exemplary usage for each program.
+Here we provided the basic usage for each program.

 ### wgd dmd